Accessible toilets

 Check out the link: https://msr.gov.im

-Beach wheelchair loan service operates from Outdoors Ramsey, South Promenade and Port Erin’s seasonal Cosy Nook pop-up close to the beach huts.
-For Ramsey tel: 819082 .
-The chair is available during shop opening hours all year, closed on Sundays.
-Access the miles of Ramsey beach when the tide is out – sit with your family and friends down the beach and enjoy a picnic or an ice cream, do a spot of fishing or ride past the pier.
-For Port Erin ring to book with the commissioners at 832298.
+Beach wheelchair loan service operates from Port Erin’s seasonal Cosy Nook pop-up close to the beach huts.
+Book with the commissioners at 832298.
 The chair has a weight restriction of 18 stone, drinks holder and fishing rod storage.
 Loans on a discretionary donations basis to Disability Networks.
 For more information check out our Beach Wheelchair page on this site.
+Peel commissioners are presently setting up a service there, having being gifted the chair that was in Ramsey by Disability Networks.

 Chair-based Exercises for healthy ageing – contact tel: 642668 or 650912